IBM-Bluemix-Docs/mobilepush/push_message_status.md

 With the {{site.data.keyword.mobilepushshort}} service, you can view the delivery status of every notification that has been submitted to the service.

-Once the message has been sent, you can track delivery information of a message by looking at its delivery status.
+Once the message is sent, you can track delivery information of a message by looking at its delivery status.
 At any given time, the service displays status of only the latest 10 messages that is available within a period of 90 days.

-The {{site.data.keyword.mobilepushshort}} service **Notifications** displays the notification and their status.
+The {{site.data.keyword.mobilepushshort}} service **Notifications** display the notification and their status.

 ![Notifications status](images/Messages.png "Messages page with display of notification status")